 In preparation for the world of work, the development of rigorous research skills, theoretical understanding and mastery of a range of both technological and physical tools will be developed.
 Learning will be underpinned by a thorough understanding of the discipline and its context in contemporary society.
 Alongside traditional practical and theoretical skills, you will develop a deep understanding of established design principles and develop the ability to engage confidently with current professional practice.
 By the end of the degree, you will have built a contemporary portfolio that will equip you for an exciting future in the sector.

-In your first year of study, there are approximately 12 teaching hours each week, which reduces to approximately 10 teaching hours in your second and third years.
+In your first year of study, there are approximately 13 teaching hours each week, which reduces to approximately 12 teaching hours in your second year and approximately 10 teaching hours in your third year.
 On top of teaching hours, you are also expected to spend a number of hours studying independently each week, as well as studying in groups to prepare for any group assessments you may have.

 Throughout your three years of study, you will have a number of assessments, including written exams, practical exams, portfolios, journals and coursework.